...

 By Published On: January 23rd, 2023Categories: Food ThermometerComments Off on Reheat Food Temp: Guidelines for Food SafetyTags:

 Whether you cook at home or dine at a restaurant, it’s common to save leftovers for later consumption.
 You spend a great deal of time making sure that the food is cooked to the right temperature so that it is safe to eat.
-It’s important to be equally careful when reheating food to make sure that you don’t acquire foodborne illnesses.
+It’s essential to be equally careful when reheating food to avoid foodborne illness.

-Safe handling and meeting the temperature guidelines for reheating food are some of the steps you can take to ensure food safety.
+Safe handling and following the temperature guidelines for reheating food are among the steps you can take to ensure food safety.

 Guidelines on Reheating Food

-When dealing with food leftovers, you must be aware of the temperature danger zone.
-The temperature danger zone provides a guideline on the temperature when bacteria tend to spread rapidly.
-It is anywhere between 40 to 140 degrees F.
+When dealing with food leftovers, you must be aware of the danger zone for food temperatures.
+The temperature danger zone provides a guideline on the temperature at which bacteria tend to spread rapidly.
+It is anywhere between 40 and 140 degrees F.

-It is recommended that after you cook food, hot food should be kept hot or above 140 degrees F. On the other hand, cold food must stay cold or below 40 degrees F. Avoid storing food at room temperature for over 2 hours (or store it at room temperature for no more than an hour when the external temperature is over 90 degrees F).
+It is recommended that hot food be kept hot or above 140 degrees F after cooking.
+On the other hand, cold food must stay cold or below 40 degrees F. Avoid storing food at room temperature for more than 2 hours (or for more than 1 hour when the external temperature is over 90 degrees F).

-You can also reheat food without thawing it by tossing it directly into a pan or using a microwave oven.
+You can also reheat food without thawing it by tossing it into a pan or microwaving it.
 This method is best for stews or soups.
-Reheating any leftovers directly will take longer but it’s possible to use this approach, as long as you reach the safe temperature for the food.
+Reheating leftovers directly will take longer, but you can use this approach as long as you reach the food’s safe temperature.

-The general rule is to reheat food up to 165 degrees F. Use a thermometer to ensure your food has safely reached the ideal temperature.
-When reheating, you must cover leftovers to retain moisture and ensure that the food is heated all the way through.
+The general rule is to reheat food up to 165 degrees F. Use a thermometer to ensure your food has reached a safe, ideal temperature.
+When reheating, cover leftovers to retain moisture and ensure the food is heated through.

 If you are using a microwave oven to thaw your frozen leftovers, make sure it reaches 165 degrees F.